StuartRiffle/pigeon/README.md

 It runs on 64-bit Windows and Linux, and will plug into any UCI-compatible chess GUI.
 A lot of the core code is branch-free, which allows it to process multiple positions in SIMD.
-But the *real* fun will start when Pigeon runs on the GPU, and a port to CUDA is in progress, so stay tuned!
+But the *real* fun will start when Pigeon runs on the GPU, and a port to CUDA is in progress now.
+Stay tuned!

 ## Playing strength